Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 7 Desember 2024 03.28.30 UTC
+- WIB: Sabtu, 7 Desember 2024 04.24.43 UTC
-- WITA: Sabtu, 7 Desember 2024 04.28.30 UTC
+- WITA: Sabtu, 7 Desember 2024 05.24.43 UTC
-- WIT: Sabtu, 7 Desember 2024 05.28.30 UTC
+- WIT: Sabtu, 7 Desember 2024 06.24.43 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: inspirational
+Kategori: friendship